MicrosoftDocs/partner-center-pr.pt-br/partner-center/assign-licenses-to-users.md

 ## <a name="reset-a-users-password-for-a-customer"></a>Redefinir a senha do usuário para um cliente

-1. Entre no [painel](https://partner.microsoft.com/dashboard)do Partner Center.
+1. Entre no [painel](https://partner.microsoft.com/dashboard) do Partner Center.

 2. No menu do centro de parceiros, **selecione**clientes e, em seguida, escolha um cliente na lista.